 The Advantages of Owning a Dual Fuel Generator

-- Having a dual fuel generator allows you to switch between propane or gasoline depending on what is better for the ambient temperature.
+- Switch between propane and gasoline depending on the ambient temperature.

-- Extend the total runtime of your generator by completely using a full tank of gasoline, then switching to use a full tank of propane before needing to refuel.
+- Extend the total runtime of your generator by using a full tank of gasoline followed by a full tank of propane.